A Chapel is Built.

 Construction has started on the separate tower.

 The chairs in the chapel had their origins in the dining room.
 Traditionally, when a pupil left the school, some parents would pay for a memorial chair with a little brass plaque on the back recording the pupil's name

 and years of attendance.
 I never saw the completed chapel myself, but this photo would seem to show that those chairs (or similar ones) became repurposed to ecclesiastical duties.

 The oval stained glass window behind the altar was also constructed by the pupils, under guidance from the same Colonel Randall.
-(See notes below for further details on this)
+(I was in charge of casting the lead bars and "welding" them into the lines of the design - i.e. the borders between the colours - See notes below for further details on this)